 27. Glue the underframe (P8) to the MDF floor.
 The two 'U' shaped markings are a guide to centralising it.
-Note the underframe is slightly longer than the MDF floor, is fractionally shorter than the overall length of the carriage sides, and ends as a glued unit.
+Note the underframe is slightly longer than the MDF floor and is fractionally shorter than the overall length of the carriage sides and ends as a glued unit.
 Toothpicks can be used to align the holes in the underframe and floor.
-Also, trim the underframe as per the diagram below if using 6 wheel bogies.
-You do not need to do this if using 4 wheel bogies
+Also, trim the underframe as per the diagram below if using 6 wheel bogies

-- 28. Glue a 135mm 'U' channel (P13) up against the edge of the plywood underframe.
+- Glue a 135mm 'U' channel (P13) up against the edge of the plywood underframe.
 The 'U' faces you when looking at the carriage from side-on.
-See the photo below. - 29.
-Glue the battery boxes (P17) to the underframe where there two scored lines are provided.
+See the photo below.
+Note 'AE' car used for illustration purposes Glue the battery boxes (P17) to the underframe where there two scored lines are provided.
 The rounded corners face away from the underframe.
 The details on the units should face towards you when the carriage is viewed from side on - 30.
 Glue Generator switch panel (P18), Air reservoir (P19), and Generator (P20) See photo below - 31.
 Glue the end wall door vestibules (P22) onto the carriage end walls where its outline is - 32.
 Trial fit the truss rods (P21) into the MDF base.
 They should be pushed down until the sloped section just touches the underframe.
 When satisfied with the fit place a small dab of glue around each leg and where the sloped section touches the underframe.
 Note take care when doing this as they are fragile.